The Barcelona Festive Spirit

 Gandules (throughout August)

-This popular open-air film festival takes place in the courtyard of the CCCB every August, bringing some worthy world cinema to the good people of BCN.
-'Deckchairs' are the mode of seating, hence the name.
+Another popular open-air film festival, this one takes place in the courtyard of the CCCB every August, bringing some worthy world cinema to the good people of BCN.
+‘Deckchairs’ are the mode of seating, hence the name.
 Most films are screened in their original language with either Spanish or Catalan subtitles.

 Festa Major de Gracia (Mid-August)